Photographers Journal - Ring Road In 7 Days

 Back to where I had started for last night in Reykjavik

 One thing you learn fast about Iceland towns and cities is they really, really, really like roundabouts.
-I still don’t get the double lane roundabout or why the car in inside lane has right to drive right in front of you to get off round about…that makes no sense, but it was working.
-I didn’t hang around the city much, most of my time was countryside but did check out the coastline surrounding Reykjanesfólkvangur .
+I still don’t get the double lane roundabout or why the car in inside lane has right to drive right in front of you to get off round about, watch for that.
+I didn’t hang around the city much, most of my time was countryside but did check some of the surrounding coastline and Reykjanesfólkvangur .